 CIP – or better known as resin lamination.
 This is done by holding two panels of glass very close to one another and then filling the tiny gap with liquid resin.
 It is then cured using UV radiation (like sticking your hand in that little purple box at the nail salon).
-This practice is used for uneven surfaced glass, like car windows.
+This practice is used for unevenly surfaced glass, like car windows.

 1.2.
 Insulated Glass

-The similar starting point to laminated glass, but instead of filling the gap with resin, it’s filled with air or another noble gas (like argon) to influence the glass’ Ug value.
+A similar starting point to laminated glass, but instead of filling the gap with resin, it’s filled with air or another noble gas (like argon) to influence the glass’ Ug value.
 Ug value is how quickly heat is able to transfer through a material.

 1.3.
 Coated Glass

-Coated glass is manufactured for motif appearance, although it is usually scratch resistant and corrosion resistant!
+Coated glass is manufactured for motif appearance, although it is usually scratch resistant and corrosion-resistant!
 The surface glass is exposed to vapor when it is still warm, which will then bind to the glass and form a permanent coating.

 This stuff is highly durable and performs well in harsh weather conditions.
 It’s also the reason why people look like raccoons when they get back from a snowboarding trip, due to superb UV protection.

-And last but most certainly not least, we have the glass that is chemically treated with an acidic material.
-The surface becomes all distorted and results in a soft, matted, frosty appearance.
+And last but most certainly not least, we have glass that is chemically treated with an acidic material.
+The surface becomes distorted and results in a soft, matted, frosty appearance.
 This is made to diffuse light coming in through the glass and helps reduce glare.